JenhPiTeas/JenhPiTes-Travel-Blog/README.md

 ## Tech Stack:

 The application is being developed using the Laravel PHP framework and utilizes several open-source packages.
 The front-end is built using HTML, CSS, and JavaScript, and utilizes Bootstrap for responsive design.
-The database is MySQL, and the application is hosted on an Apache web server.
+The database is MySQL.

 ## Purpose: